 PageSix.com and Decider deployed efficiently on common platform, theme and infrastructure.

 In the period after launch, Stern saw major gains in just about every key metric he tracked, from performance improvements to uptime to significant increases in visitor traffic.
-In 2013 the Post reduced downtime from eleven hours in a single month to virtually zero in its first year on WordPress.com VIP.
-Stern was extremely satisfied with the results: “Whether you wanted to look at it from a performance standpoint or in terms of speed metrics, or you wanted to look at downtime, or the traffic pre and post launch, all the data supported the decision that we made.”
+The Post reduced downtime from eleven hours in a single month to virtually zero in its first year on WordPress VIP.
+Stern was extremely satisfied with the results: “Whether you wanted to look at it from a performance standpoint or in terms of speed metrics, or you wanted to look at downtime or the traffic pre- and post-launch, all the data supported the decision that we made.”

 Before its transition, the Post was paying for additional CDN services on top of its hosting setup.
-With VIP’s own global content distribution network included at no additional cost, the Post was able to eliminate those external CDN services and realize significant savings.
+With WordPress VIP’s own global content distribution network included at no additional cost, the Post was able to eliminate those external CDN services and realize significant savings.
 Additional savings came in the form of a faster and more efficient development pipeline optimized to share code across all of its sites.
-And the flat fee structure of WordPress.com VIP allowed the Post to think beyond its own infrastructure limitations.
-Stern puts it succinctly: “our hosting costs have not gone up as we’ve more than quadrupled the size of our audience.”
+And the flat fee structure of WordPress VIP allowed the Post to think beyond its own infrastructure limitations.
+Stern put it succinctly: “Our hosting costs have not gone up as we’ve more than quadrupled the size of our audience.”

-With all of the efficiencies associated with moving away from proprietary software and leaving the performance, scale, security, and maintenance to the VIP managed platform, the Post saved money the first year, and was able to use the money to renovate its newsroom, “a multimillion dollar project, funded entirely with what we saved,” says Stern.
+With all of the efficiencies associated with moving away from proprietary software and leaving the performance, scale, security, and maintenance to the WordPress VIP managed platform, the Post saved money the first year, and was able to use the money to renovate its newsroom, “a multimillion-dollar project, funded entirely with what we saved,” said Stern.

-Stern summed up the collaboration with WordPress.com VIP and Alley Interactive: “An entirely new design, a much easier site to navigate, a much better reading experience with performance that was mindbogglingly fantastic.”
+Stern summed up the collaboration with WordPress VIP and Alley: “An entirely new design, a much easier site to navigate, a much better reading experience with performance that was mindbogglingly fantastic.”